Key course information

 • Principles of personal development in adult social care settings

 • Principles of diversity, equality and inclusion in adult social care settings

 • Principles of safeguarding and protection in health and social care

-• Principles for implementing duty of care in health, social care or children’s and young people’s settings.
+• Introduction to duty of care in health, social care or children’s and young people’s settings

 Study, Assessment and Qualifications

 This course is delivered purely online with digital content.
 Upon enrolment Learners are sent login details for our e-assessor system where they will access all course materials including workbooks and questions.
 Learners will also submit all work via this system which will then be marked by an Assessor and feedback provided.